 When is the best time to visit?

 I’ve only been here in March, but it was absolutely perfect.
-The high temperature was about 28 degrees Celsius/82 Fahrenheit, not too crowded, no religious holidays so everything was running as normal.
+The high temperature reached about 28 degrees Celsius/82 Fahrenheit, not too crowded, no religious holidays so everything was running as normal.

 For non-Muslims, I’d recommend avoiding the holy month of Ramadan, which in 2018 is expected to start on May 15 and end June 14.
 You won’t be able to eat or drink anything during the day, which may prove difficult if you aren’t used to the heat, or are like me and super sluggish/grumpy while hungry!

 Is there anyone that’s had a different experience than mine?
-Anything else you want to know before visiting this city?
+Anything other Dubai travel tips you want to know before visiting this city?
 Let me know in the comments!